-- Increasing the IOM caseload from 97 to 200. - Improvements to the screening/referral/assessment process, particularly for clients with mental health needs. - Development of enhanced prison link to ensure a better transition between community/ custodial settings
+- Increasing the IOM caseload from 97 to 200. - Improvements to the screening/referral/assessment process, particularly for clients with mental health needs. - Development of enhanced prison link to ensure a better transition from custody to the community.

 Target Group

 The current target group for IOM is: